Originally published in the Canadian Business Franchise magazine on March 27, 2014

 So, if a franchise dispute is submitted to ADR and resolved without further court process, then the resolution or decision will be confidential and private to the parties and likely not subject to inclusion in a franchise disclosure document, unless considered to constitute a “material fact” as defined in the legislation.

 In conclusion, all aspects of franchising today point to the need for—and desirability of—submitting disputes to ADR and, in particular, to mediation whenever possible.
 Legislators, judicial administrators and industry associations are all encouraging this direction, as franchising continues to grow and occupy a major position in Canada’s economy.

-Further, with continued media interest in reporting on franchise disputes before the courts, particularly those involving well-known brands, it is almost a foregone conclusion more franchise disputes will proceed to ADR in the future.
+Further, with continued print and social media interest in reporting on franchise disputes before the courts, particularly those involving well-known brands, it is almost a foregone conclusion more franchise disputes will proceed to ADR in the future.